galactic-filament/the-matrix/README.md

 the RAML documentation that describes what each project should adhere to, as well as keeping up with the continuing evolution of web development in the above said stacks.

+## Why are you testing only microframeworks?

+Eventually I may move onto heavier frameworks (ie: Rails, Symfony, Django), but for now, in the interest of time, I have found it easier to get started with microframeworks.